 As-is, this is a fantastic vegan-friendly recipe.
 However, feel free to swap or add ingredients as you like.

-Plus any extra goodies you’d like to add, such as chopped scallions, crushed tortilla chips, shredded cheese or crumbled cotija for a non-vegan (but still vegetarian) salad, or crispy fried onions.
+- Optional: canned black-eyed peas or garbanzo beans plus any extra goodies you’d like to add, such as chopped scallions, crushed tortilla chips, shredded cheese, or crumbled cotija for a non-vegan (but still vegetarian) salad, or crispy fried onions.

 How to Make Cowboy Salad as a Main Dish